-With a Caribbean timeshare, you the advantages of a vacation home--ort setting with a spacious private suite complete with full kitchen -- without any of the maintenance work, the hassle of closing up when you leave and then worrying about how your vacation home is faring while you are away.
+With a Caribbean timeshare, you have all the advantages of a vacation home without any of the maintenance work, the hassle of closing up when you leave and then worrying about how your vacation home is faring while you are away.

 Do Your Homework First

 Despite the advantages of a Caribbean timeshare vacation, go into this purchase with your eyes wide open.
 Since you will be investing a sizable sum, realize what you're getting

 First, do some research about timeshares, the same thing you probably do when buying a new car.
 Start by looking at the numerous independent online forums such as TUG (Timeshares Users Group) and TimeshareForum.com.
 Or type “timeshare forums” into

 your search engine to view the thousands of other forums out there.

 Next, check out exchange programs such as RCI (the world's largest timeshare vacation exchange network).
 This will help you

 become familiar with their rating systems for resorts.
 Reviews by seasoned timeshare owners posted in the forums should also help guide you..

 This is the best way to learn the pros and cons of timeshare ownership.

 When you’re ready to attend a sales presentation at a Caribbean timeshare resort you should expect strong and aggressive sales pitches.
 There’s no rush here so don’t be afraid to insist on thinking about the proposal for two or three days before deciding.